 You need evidence to show mastery of the skill.
 Mastery means consistently, over time, and in different situations.
 Evidence should be gathered from families and other adults who know the child, in addition to the evidence collected from the teacher.

-Do I complete a new assessment if a child terminates the program and reenrolls?
+2. Do I complete a new assessment if a child terminates the program and reenrolls?

 A new assessment can be completed if a child returns after terminating the program within 30 days.

-We are using an outside vendor to collect documentation and complete ratings for the DRDP.
+3. We are using an outside vendor to collect documentation and complete ratings for the DRDP.
 Do ratings have to be entered in DRDP Online?

-When children leave preschool to enter kindergarten, what level of development are they expected to achieve?*
+5. When children leave preschool to enter kindergarten, what level of development are they expected to achieve?*

 The DRDP is a strength-based assessment that considers the wide range of typical development at any age by offering positive descriptions of children’s knowledge and skills across a broad continuum of development and learning.
 The DRDP assessment is criterion-referenced rather than norm-referenced.
 In other words, the levels described for each DRDP measure and domain are based on research on developmental sequences rather than an average score or rating for an age group.
-Each child’s learning and developmental progress are assessed relative to research-based criteria or levels in a progression (criterion-referenced) rather than compared to the average learning and developmental progress of a large group of children (norm-referenced).
+Each child’s learning and developmental progress is assessed relative to research-based criteria or levels in a progression (criterion-referenced) rather than compared to the average learning and developmental progress of a large group of children (norm-referenced).
 The building middle and building later levels of the DRDP generally correspond to the California Preschool Learning Foundations’ descriptions of children’s competencies at around 60 months for typically developing children who are provided appropriate educational support and nurturance.* It is important for programs to continue improving their educational support and nurturance to help children reach the expectations described in the foundations.
-Without high-quality, appropriate support, a substantial number of typically developing children would likely not reach those expectations.
+Without high-quality, appropriate support, many typically developing children would likely not reach those expectations.

 *The California Preschool Learning Foundations describe competencies—knowledge and skills—that most young children can be expected to exhibit when they are provided appropriate educational support and nurturance.

-Should the DRDP be copied each time it is administered?
+6. Should the DRDP be copied each time it is administered?

-What is the purpose of the DRDP Rating Record?
+7. What is the purpose of the DRDP Rating Record?

-Is it okay to modify or skip measures from the DRDP?
+8. Is it okay to modify or skip measures from the DRDP?

 All components of the DRDP are research-based.
 They work together to provide the child’s developmental profile along a continuum.
 The DRDP has gone through formative evaluations to demonstrate that it is a reliable and valid assessment instrument in its current form.
 Modifying or skipping measures compromises the reliability and validity factors.

-Can a child demonstrate mastery of a developmental level on the DRDP in their home language?
+10. Can a child demonstrate mastery of a developmental level on the DRDP in their home language?

 Children in all age groups can demonstrate mastery of a developmental level in their home language.
-Therefore, the teacher who completes the DRDP should speak the child’s home language or have assistance from another adult, such as an assistant teacher or caregiver, director, or parent, who does speak the child’s home language.
+Therefore, the teacher who completes the DRDP should speak the child’s home language or have assistance from another adult, such as an assistant teacher, caregiver, director, or parent, who does speak the child’s home language.
 The exception is the English-language development measures.

-After marking the highest developmental level (integrating) on the DRDP-Preschool, can "emerging to the next level" be marked?
+11. After marking the highest developmental level (integrating) on the DRDP-Preschool, can "emerging to the next level" be marked?

 No. Since no next developmental level is available for reference on the age level instrument, there is no definition of what a child would be emerging towards.